 Similarly, every financial institution has its own buying and selling transaction costs involved.

 Now what Wealthsimple trade does is, it offers stock buying and selling including ETF trading for FREE!
 But, wait for a second, How Does It do that?

 Why Is The Wealthsimple Trade Free?

 1. First of all, Wealthsimple Trade is completely a mobile-only platform (the desktop version is not yet available, at this moment at least), it charges no commissions on trades, and has no minimum balance required – That means you can start trading with a bare minimum of $1 in your trading account.

-2. Wealthsimple’s Trade platform uses advanced and latest mobile technologies to drastically reduce their operating costs by eliminating the things that make the traditional brokerages expensive.
+2. Wealthsimple’s Trade platform uses advanced and latest mobile technologies to drastically reduce their operating costs by eliminating the things that make traditional brokerages expensive.
 For Example – they are cutting down on costs by eliminating the need for physical branches, and larger teams, and replacing old legacy systems

 3. If you have ever used Wealthsimple’s app – The first thing you’ll notice is how easy and simple it is to use.
 Wealthsimple Trade follows the same benchmarks – It is simple to use, intuitive, paperless and more of a human system.